Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 53.5-point total in six of 12 games this season.

-- Buffalo and its opponents have combined to score more than 53.5 points in five of 12 games this season.
+- Tampa Bay and its opponents have combined to score more than 53.5 points in six of 12 games this season.

 - The combined points per game average of the two teams, 59.4, is 5.9 points greater than Sunday's over/under.